-It’s not quite one year this March that picture book author extraodinaire, Tomie dePaola, passed.
+It’s not quite three years this March 30th that picture book author extraordinaire, Tomie dePaola, passed.
 His love of all things Irish came from his mom’s side of the family.

 If you want your young reader to know more about St. Patrick and his origins, please try, “Patrick: Patron Saint of Ireland” by Tomie dePaola.
 Tomie dedicated the book to his Irish mother, Flossie Downey dePaola, since she had always encouraged him to tell the story of St. Patrick.

 And some story it is, of this young boy, Patrick, kidnapped from Britain, who escaped only to return to his captors to spread the word of God.